 Warlic: Their power combined with that of the Claymore might be enough to defeat Drakonnan.

-Warlic: It's imperative that we go on the offensive soon though, before his power grows even more.
+Warlic: It's imperitive that we go on the offensive soon though, before his power grows even more.

 Attack On Drakonnan!

 Warlic: I can feel the disurbance to the elemental planes.